Follow these steps to send DataStream 2 logs to Microsoft Azure Blob Storage.

 In Container name, enter the name of the container within your account where you want to store logs.

 In Path, enter the path to the folder in the container where you want to store logs—for example,

 logs/diagnostics.
 If the folders in the path don't exist, Azure creates them for you.
 You can use Dynamic variables for timestamps, stream ID, and stream version in folder paths.

-/.
-It may cause your logs to reach a wrong destination.
+/in paths, as it may cause uploading logs to a wrong folder.